Hedara444/company-test/company-frontend/README.md

 # Company Frontend
-This is the frontend part of the My Project application, built with Laravel.
+This is the frontend part of the My Project application, built with React js.

 ----
 ## Prerequisites